 And then we have aen at the end, which to my mind can only be to signify the conditional tense, changing estathar - 'will be called' into estathar aen - 'should be called'.

-As I'm sure you're aware, aen is probably the most controversial word in Sindarin, every scholar has their own thoughts on what it means, and some prefer not to use it at all.
+As you may be aware aen is one of the most controversial words in Sindarin.
+Every scholar has their own thoughts on what it means, and some prefer not to use it at all.

 As the only example we have is for the future tense, I will not try and extrapolate it into other tenses.
 In the King's Letter, aen is shown to follow the verb, so here are some examples that follow in the same vein:

-Medathon aen = I would eat Cenathol aen = You would see Istatha aen = He would know Telathon aen na i mar gîn = I would come to your house Aníratham aen lembas = We would want lembas
+Madathon aen = I should eat Cenathol aen = You should see Istatha aen = He should know Tolathon aen na i mar gîn = I should come to your house Aníratham aen lembas = We should want lembas